-When things do not get better, we are sometimes thrown into a state of existential questioning that, more so for someone whose persona has been shaped into the realms of what is termed introversion, the feeling of aloneness becomes an all too familiar companion.
-In Maggie Nelson’s lyrical meditation on Blue, which addresses matters beyond its mere identity as a colour, she observes that ‘Loneliness is solitude with a problem.’
+When things do not get better, we are sometimes thrown into a state of existential questioning where the feeling of aloneness becomes an all too familiar companion, more so for someone whose persona has been shaped into the realms of what is termed introversion.
+In Maggie Nelson’s lyrical meditation on Blue, she observes that ‘Loneliness is solitude with a problem.’
 It is a state and feeling of isolation that is intensified by the arrowhead of silence.

 Deep within me.
 2020.
 By Marcellina Akpojotor.